About Christ Church

 We are engaged in active support and engagement with mission partners, within and beyond the diocese.

 Church members are given a weekly notice sheet each Sunday.
-This is also sent by email each Friday along with the vicar’s blog to anyone who wishes to go on our emailing list.
+This is also sent by email.

-CONSIDER, the church magazine, is distributed to each house in the parish every month (apart from August).
+CONNECT, the church magazine, is distributed to each house in the parish quarterly

 You can follow Christ Church on Facebook with a special page for our Ministry Centre.
 Also on Twitter @ChristChurchAug.